emmasuzuki/CucumberEspressoDemo/README.md

 3. Select Android Tests
 4. Put any name at Name:
 5. Select "app" for module
-6. Add com.emmasuzuki.cucumberespressodemo.test.Instrumentation for specific instrumentation runner
+6. Add the created custom runner for specific instrumentation runner
 7. Hit Apply
 8. Choose the craeted Run configuration
 9. Click Run